 Administrative Drop Policy: Due to Financial Aid and South Plains College requirements for participation/attendance a student who fails to turn in 5 assignments during the semester may be dropped with a grade of "X" from the course.
-If missed assignments occur after the final drop date the grade will be "F." Assignments in this context refer to the written unit assignments/quizzes as well as Inquisitive assignments.
+If missed assignments occur after the final drop date the grade will be "F." Assignments in this context refer to the written chapter assignments as well as quizzes and/or postings to the discussion board.

 It is essential that you have reliable access to the Internet.
-It is not necessary to purchase or own your own computer, but you should have a backup plan in place should you encounter computer problems.
+It is not necessary to purchase or own your own computer but you should have a backup plan in place should you encounter computer problems.
 Firefox is the recommended and supported browser for Blackboard.
 There are open computer labs available to all enrolled SPC students on all campuses.
 It is also the student's responsibility to have the required computer skills to complete this course.
-Should you encounter technical difficulties contact the instructor first, and/or the SPC technical support call (806) 8949611, ext.
+Should you encounter technical difficulties contact the instructor first, and/or the SPC technical support call (806) 894-9611, ext.
 2180.
 Be sure to include course and section number information when contacting technical support.

 Computer Requirements: Browser Plug-ins and Security Software: Most Web educational experience will require the use of several additional browser plug-ins.
-It is very highly recommended that you have an antivirus program on your computer.
+It is very highly recommended that you have an anti-virus program on your computer.
 You may also need Adobe Acrobat for several readings and a multimedia player such as Windows Media Player.
 Firefox is the supported browser for Blackboard.
 Please download and use it!
-Since this course are entirely online, participants are expected to have at least an elementary knowledge of their microcomputer operating system and basic knowledge of software and tools such as a word processor, email, an Internet browser, and search engines.
+Since this course are entirely online, participants are expected to have at least an elementary knowledge of their microcomputer operating system and basic knowledge of software and tools such as a word processor, e-mail, an Internet browser, and search engines.

-There are three regular types of assignments required for this course: Inquisitive assignments, unit quizzes which are timed, and discussion board writing assignments.
+There are three regular types of assignments required for this course: Revel assignments/quizzes, reading assignments and discussion assignments.
 There is also a term project.